uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 simply use a UBOS Staff device that is empty or at least does not have the ``shepherd`` directory yet at the root of the device.

-During boot, will automatically generate the key pair, save it to the UBOS Staff, and create the ``shepherd`` account on the device.
+During boot, UBOS will automatically generate the key pair, save it to the UBOS Staff, and create the ``shepherd`` account on the device.
 (This behavior only occurs with a physical Staff device; not with a virtual Staff device in case of running UBOS in the cloud or in a Linux container.)